 I just found out I have been accepted to the Artist-in-Residence program in Carrizozo, New Mexico for the month of February, 2019!
-Last year I visited my friend Vince Montague during his residency there during which he made large, beautiful clay sculptures.
+Last year I visited my friend Vince Montague when he had a residency there, during which he made large, beautiful clay sculptures.
 The AIR lives and works in a big building, a fine place to work, the townspeople and the local artist community are friendly and supportive, and the gallery spaces are filled with impressive work.
-My purpose there will be to explore the landscape there, so different from northern New Mexico, and to learn how to depict how it looks and how it felt to me to be there.
+My purpose there will be to explore the landscape, so different from northern New Mexico, and to learn how to depict how it looks and feels to me to be in the middle of it.
 How lucky am I?

 Drawing in a new place

 When I enter a new geography, it takes me awhile to actually see it, to internalize the natural forms so I can draw them without preconceptions that come from other places.
 I believe that is beginning to happen in my drawings of New Mexico.
 I am very, very thankful to be living in the middle of so much beauty.

 The Pacific Grove Art Center show was great, except that it happened while we were moving from the Bay Area to New Mexico (!), and I couldn't spend much time at the exhibition.
 However, this move was precipitated by our landlady's putting our house on the market, so we had very little time to find a place to go.
 But everything came to us so easily, from finding a house in Santa Fe in 3 days (!!) to realizing what a beautiful, peaceful and art-filled place this is.
 It is a whole new life, and a whole new environment.
 The process of learning to really see those mountains, those indescribable clouds and dawns and sunsets and to be able to live here and draw them is an enormous gift for which I am very grateful.

 Pacific Grove Art Center